PaulKaifler/dockup/README.md

 # Dockup
 > A fully automatic docker CLI written in RUST

+## Install
+1. Clone this repo
+2. Make sure you have rust installed on your machine
+3. `./install`

 ## Setup
-You need to configure the following
+You need to configure the following on first usage.
+You will be automaticly prompted.
 - `DOCKER_PARENT`: Parent folder of all projects folders (here `docker`). `Dockup` expects the following structure:
 ```
 docker